bjpop/gurita/README.md

   --navalues STR        Treat values in this space separated list as NA
                         values.
 Example: --navalues ". - !"
   --title STR           Plot title.
 By default no title will be added.
-  --width SIZE          Plot width in inches (default: 10) --height SIZE         Plot height in inches (default: 8) --xy X,Y [X,Y ...]
-Pairs of features to plot, format: name1,name2 --logx                Use a log scale on the horizontal axis --logy                Use a log scale on the veritical axis --xlim LOW HIGH LOW HIGH
+  --width SIZE          Plot width in inches.
+Default: 10 --height SIZE         Plot height in inches.
+Default: 8 --xlabel STR          Label for horizontal (X) axis --ylabel STR          Label for vertical (Y) axis --xy X,Y [X,Y ...]
+Pairs of features to plot, format: name1,name2 --logx                Use a log scale on the horizontal (X) axis --logy                Use a log scale on the veritical (Y) axis --xlim LOW HIGH LOW HIGH
                         Limit horizontal axis range to [LOW,HIGH] --ylim LOW HIGH LOW HIGH
-                        Limit vertical axis range to [LOW,HIGH] --hue FEATURE         Name of feature (column headings) to use for colouring dots
+                        Limit vertical axis range to [LOW,HIGH] --hue FEATURE         Name of feature (column headings) to use for colouring the plotted data
+  --dotsize FEATURE     Name of feature (column headings) to use for plotted
+                        point size
-  --size FEATURE        Name of feature (column headings) to use for dot size --alpha ALPHA         Alpha value for plotting points (default: 0.3) --linewidth WIDTH     Line width value for plotting points (default: 0)
+  --dotalpha ALPHA      Alpha value for plotted points.
+Default: 0.5 --dotlinewidth WIDTH  Line width value for plotted points.
+Default: 0
 ```

 For example, scatter plots of "sepal_length verus sepal_width", "petal_length versus petal_width" and "sepal_length versus petal_length" with hue indicating species: